ikjordan/ABIE/README.md

 ### `solar.py`
 Uses the solar system position and velocity information provided in *Moving Planets Around* to simulate the solar system.
 Uses `Matplotlib` to plot the results in 2d.
 By default it plots the solar system for 1000 years.
-By removing comments the file can be changed to simulate the solar system for 1 millions years and recreate fig.9.8 from the book.
+By setting the variable `million` to `True` the simulation will run for 1 millions years and recreate fig. 9.8 from the book.
+The figure is optionally smoothed using a low pass filter.
+The energy delta over time is displayed.
+If necessary coordinates are converted to Baryocentric, so that the energy calculation is consistent over time

+### `saturn.py`
+Simulates two moons of Saturn - Epimetheus and Janus, which are co-orbital.
+The change in orbital radius every 4 to 5 years as the moons swap is graphed using `Matplotlib`

+#### `display.py`
+Helper class to display multiple graphs using `matplotlib`

+#### `tools.py`
+Added helper methods to calculate residual momentum in a system, and to convert between coordinate systems
 ### The original README follows:

 # Moving Planets Around (MPA) Project